Germany eyes Filipino nurses to ease labor shortage – DW – 03/14/2024

 "The Philippines has a treasure of well-skilled workers," Scholz said in a joint press conference.
 "This is also relevant for our health sector."

-"We also plan to put this into concrete texts that we can agree on," Scholz added.
+"We also plan to put this into concrete texts that we can agree on," he added.

 Correcting Germany's labor shortage